pgeyleg/aws-starter/README.md

 - `/disable_rollback` - disables stack rollback when creating a stack and a failure occurs
 - `/disable_policy` - temporarily disables the configured stack policy for a deployment
 - `/debug` - applies the flag `debug=true` to display debug task output defined in the playbook
-- `/verbose` - applieds the flag `-vvv` to provide verbose Ansible output
+- `/verbose` - applies the flag `-vvv` to provide verbose Ansible output

 You can use any combination of the above flags in combination with the various make commands: